 Tahir Abbas BSc(Econ) MSocSc PhD FRSA is Professor of Sociology at Fatih University in Istanbul.
 For a full academic career history, visit the academic positions page.

-Professor Abbas’ current work focuses on ethnicity, Muslims and politics.
-He is interested in the role of ethnicity in the ‘performance of Islam’ among Muslim minorities and in the ways in which Islam is the political ‘third space’ between secularism and conservatism.
+He is especially interested in the role of ethnicity in the ‘performance of Islam’ among Muslim minorities and in the ways in which Islam is the political ‘third space’ between secularism and conservatism.

-His research utilises both quantitative and qualitative social science methodologies to explore issues of social mobility, social capital, social conflict, ethnic capital, political trust, racial and cultural intolerance, active citizenship, integration, multiculturalism, interculturalism, terrorism and political violence.
+His research uses both quantitative and qualitative social science methodologies to explore issues ethnic and religious identity, social conflict, intolerance, immigration, integration, multiculturalism, terrorism and political violence.

-Professor Abbas has engaged with a number of ministries and government departments across the world, including in England, Turkey, Pakistan, USA, Germany, Australia and Indonesia.
-He continues to have opportunities to be involved with a range of government and policy forums, both national and international.
+He has engaged with a number of ministries and government departments across the world, including in England, Turkey, Pakistan, USA, Germany, Australia and Indonesia.
+He continues to be involved with a range of policy forums, both national and international.
 These include the World Economic Forum, Council of Europe, EU, UN, Forum 2000, OSCE and OIC.
 He is Member of the Academic Advisory Board of Creative Learning in Washington DC.

 He has a BSc(Econ) from Queen Mary, University of London, a MSocSc from Birmingham University, and a PhD from Warwick University.
 He is a Fellow of the Royal Society of Arts and a Fellow of the Muslim Institute.